Global Crop Monitor

 Global Climate Influences

-La Niña conditions are likely to develop during the next several months.
-The CPC/IRI predicts there is a 71 to 75 percent chance of La Niña during October 2024 to February 2025.
-If La Niña does develop, it will likely be a weak and short-lived event, likely returning to ENSO-neutral conditions by March 2025.
+La Niña conditions will likely develop during the next several months.
+The CPC/IRI predicts there is a 72 percent chance of La Niña during December 2024 to February 2025.
+If La Niña does develop, it will likely be a weak (0.5-1.0C) and short-lived event, likely returning to ENSO-neutral conditions by March 2025.
+However, forecast very warm western Pacific Ocean conditions would strengthen temperature gradients, which could potentially enhance or prolong La Niña’s impacts.

 La Niña typically raises the chances of below-average precipitation in eastern East Africa, central-southern Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia.
 Above-average precipitation tends to become more likely in Southeast Asia, Australia, Southern Africa, and northern South America.